Possession of Concentrated Cannabis/Hashish Defense - HS 11357(a)

 There are viable defenses to these allegations.
 For one, perhaps the hashish belonged to another person.
 Depending on how the concentrated marijuana was manufactured, the prosecution may have a lengthy testing process to arrive at the conclusion that it was made using chemicals.
 If so, the more tests that must occur can often result in laboratory error.
 Another problem with lengthy testing procedures is maintaining an accurate chain of custody record.
 Often, if the District Attorney is unable to show that the substance which allegedly tested positive as chemically manufactured was not properly transferred from the arresting officer to the lab, it cannot be used as evidence.

-Contact Lauren K Johnson today if you are charged with possession of concentrated cannabis to protect your rights.
+Contact Ms. Johnson-Norris today if you are charged with possession of concentrated cannabis to protect your rights.